Undergraduate Academic Programs

 International students whose primary language is not English must agree to take any English language courses prescribed from the results of this examination.
 Fees for special part-time English courses are the same as for other courses; however, credits earned do not meet degree requirements.
 If the results of the proficiency examination indicate that full-time work in English is required, the student will be assigned to the Intensive English Program (IEP).

 Students enrolled in IEP do not take academic courses until they achieve adequate English proficiency.
 If a student has serious doubts about English ability and is not financially prepared to undertake the additional time and expense of an intensive English program here, the student should consider completing English study in the student’s home country.
 In addition, the student may consider delaying admission to a future session.

 This is a four-year program leading to the degree, Bachelor of Science in Recreation with a major in tourism, hospitality, and event management.
 This major program prepares students to become leaders in the tourism industry for a wide range of careers as students develop competencies in administration, budgeting, communications, event planning, marketing, and management.
 A minimum of 26 successfully completed credit hours and a minimum 2.0 cumulative grade point average (GPA) are required for admission to this program.
 Graduation requirements include:

 - completion of general education requirements.

-- completion of tourism, hospitality, and event management major requirements.
+- completion of outdoor recreation, parks, and human ecology major requirements.